Josh Haeder

 Joshua R. Haeder (born September 19, 1980) is an American businessman and politician from the state of South Dakota.
 He is the South Dakota State Treasurer.

+Early life and career

 Haeder is from Huron, South Dakota.
-Prior to being elected South Dakota's 33rd state treasurer, Josh Haeder was the managing partner of Haeder Organization, LLC based in Huron, SD.
+Haeder was the managing partner of Haeder Organization, LLC based in Huron, SD.
 Haeder Organization is a property management and real estate investment company.
 Haeder served 4 1/2 years as the Northeast Director for U.S. Senator Mike Rounds who is a member of the Banking Committee.

 Haeder's experience includes time as the chief operating officer for a national, non-profit credit counseling agency that assists individuals and families considering bankruptcy.
 He also spent several years in business and agricultural banking management.
 Haeder's education includes a B.S. in Public Safety Management and a M.A. in Intelligence and Global Security.